Ch13f007/MyDb/README.md

 <img width="876" height="499" alt="first" src="https://github.com/user-attachments/assets/adc158cb-9964-4dd1-9395-2cf7933a331b" />

-### First run the command above within the repo MyDb, you to have python installed on your machine, if you are using linux run "python3 pip install requirements.txt
+### First run the command above within the repo MyDb, you need to have python installed on your machine, if you are using linux run "python3 pip install requirements.txt

 <img width="413" height="61" alt="sec" src="https://github.com/user-attachments/assets/e31e070f-77be-491c-b2a1-4b9c88464248" />